MilesCranmer/dockers/README.rst

 then executes the `latex2rtf` command inside the container on the linked file `myfile.tex`, which creates an rtf file.

-Or, if you just want to build off one of my images, add:
+Or, if you want to build a solid build system on top the nvidia/cuda image, add to your dockerfile:

 .. code::

     FROM mcranmer/dockers:cuda-buildpack

 Which gives you everything in the buildpack-deps:xenial image on top of an nvidia/cuda base container.

-I have some other images for notoriously hard-to-build packages as well.
+I'm also
+keeping some dockerfiles for notoriously difficult to built astronomy software packages.

 Other scripts
 ^^^^^^^^^^^^^

-I also have two incuded shell scripts (Linux and OS X) which automatically set up a X11 for some container, so you can launch a GUI from inside it and interact.
+I have two incuded shell scripts (Linux and OS X) which automatically set up a X11 for some container, so you can launch a GUI from inside it and interact.
 You probably need to fiddle with the environment of the container (e.g., `ENV DISPLAY :0`) to